“You’re moving to Germany?! Have you ever been there?! Do you speak German?!”

 When we arrived, the head of school graciously picked us up at the airport.
 We drove directly to visit the school because the way to beat jet lag is to say no no no! to sleep when you arrive.
 We drove through the outskirts of Hamburg and I spent a moment in awe of the fact that any place is still just a place.
 It sounds silly to say, but there are cars, roads, construction, schools and thankfully, the cars drive on the right side of the road.
 But, yes… It is also different… and much older.

 We arrived and entered the school.
 Here’s the entryway to the school, complete with coffee (what a wonderful, welcome sight when we arrived!):

 It was a beautiful school!
 Built brand new and very fun to tour.
 Here are a few more photos:

 The cafeteria, gym (they teach parkour!), and the playground.

-Mary gave us a tour, and regrettably, I didn’t get a photo of my future office… Because, well, that would’ve been kind of weird.
+We went on the tour, and regrettably, I didn’t get a photo of my future office… Because, well, that would’ve been kind of weird.
 But, I’ll be honest: I’m excited not to be in a cubicle, even if I won’t be able to see Boston from 18 floors up!

 After visiting the school, I was very grateful to go to lunch.
-We had great conversation over lunch with Mary and we got to see some beautiful views from a castle in Hamburg.
+We had great conversation over lunch and we got to see some beautiful views from a castle in Hamburg.
 THIS.
 All of this:

 Believe it or not, the weekend just went on and on–in a good way!
 We went out to drinks with a few other people from the school.
 We drove through the city of Hamburg, looking at neighborhoods that we could possibly live in–and yes, comparing how close all of them were to Aldi.
 Guys.
 They have Aldi.
 It’s the land of Aldi.
 It’s Aldi’s home place.
 You should see Brian’s laughter over my excitement on this front.
 Oh, and the sushi.
 Swoon.